 What is nutritional yeast and what are its benefits?

-by Freya •6 minutes read
+by Ezra •6 minutes read

 Nutritional yeast (also advertised as savoury yeast, nutritional seasoning, nutritional yeast flakes, or simply ‘nooch’) looks pretty funky with its flaky, yellow consistency.
 Don’t let this put you off though - the health benefits of nutritional yeast are endless!
 It has a delicious, savoury flavour much like parmesan, making it a brilliant dairy-free substitute.